mhwdvs/AcquireSand/README.md

 - Express JS API to provide Angular with data from
 - Angular to run web server

+### Postgres DB info

+#### Tables

+- gpulist: names of all gpus to be considered and their relative performance scores
+- gpudb: ebay listings
+- lastupdate: programatic UNIX EPOCH time of last time ebay listings were updated
+    - May be redundant

 ### Potential changes

 - Replace Express with SQL server